cam-carter/dotfiles/README.md

 				# another dotfile repo? yes
 ```

-# What the heck is this?
+## What the heck is this?

+**Disclaimer: these dotfiles are constantly changing, becuase I can never make up my mind on how things should work**

-This repo contains my dotfile configurations.
+This repo contains opionated dotfile configurations.
 It also contains a deployment script to install Vim, zsh, and tmux, if you do not have them already.
-The included software and there configuration files are meant to be a lightweight toolkit usable on any UNIX-based machine.
+The included software and there configuration files are meant to be a lightweight toolkit usable on any UNIX-based machine, *hopefully*.

-If you like these dotfiles so much so that you fork the repo for yourself, go right ahead!
-Feel free to let me know of any fun and interesting functions you come up with.
+  - A ton of vim plugins (and some zsh) all in one place, curated and customized for (my) your enjoyment!
+  - A simple deployment scipt that (should work) work on every system!
+  - Custom functions and aliases that will make (my) your life easier!

+**Don't be afraid!
+Fork this repository!**

 ## Installation
 To install and deploy, copy and paste the following commands into your terminal: